vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/04/4_2_Examples_of_Application_of_1_4_13_and_6_4_1.md

 Before we move on to discussing other examples, note that Pāṇini teaches most substitutions and other operations pertaining to the eighteen finite affixes from 3.4.77 to 3.4.112.
 For  example, 3.4.87 ser hy apic ca[^16], 3.4.101 tasthasthamipāṁ tāṁtaṁtāmaḥ[^17] etc. He teaches the  substitution of jhi from 3.4.108 jher jus to 3.4.112 dviṣaś ca. However, the three rules teaching  the replacement of jh, i.e., 7.1.3 jho’ntaḥ, 7.1.4 ad abhyastāt, and 7.1.5 ātmanepadeṣv anataḥ are found in the aṅgādhikāra, and not in the section 3.4.77-3.4.112.
 This strongly suggests that  Pāṇini wants us to treat 7.1.3-7.1.5 differently, that is, he wants us to apply them only when jh is part of an affix which is preceded by what I define as an aṅga.

+## jahitaḥ
 (3) hā + tas – ‘to abandon’, present third-person dual

 hā is not an aṅga with respect to tas.
 So here, we cannot apply rules from the aṅgādhikāra,  such as 6.4.116 jahāteś ca (see translation below).
-The derivation proceeds as follows: hā +  tas 🡪 hā + ŚaP + tas (3.1.68 kartari śap) 🡪 hā + ŚLU + tas (2.4.75 juhotyādibhyaḥ śluḥ) 🡪 hāhā + ŚLU + tas (6.1.10 ślau).
+The derivation proceeds as follows:

+hā +  tas 🡪
+hā + ŚaP + tas (3.1.68 kartari śap) 🡪
+hā + ŚLU + tas (2.4.75 juhotyādibhyaḥ śluḥ) 🡪
+hāhā + ŚLU + tas (6.1.10 ślau).

 Here, two rules are applicable, which are from the  aṅgādhikāra, but which are not triggered by tas:

- h ā hā + ŚLU + tas
+(7.4.62→) h (7.4.59→) ā hā + ŚLU + tas

- 7.4.62 7.4.59

 7.4.62 kuhoś cuḥ: a consonant of the k-series (kU), or a h, that is part of the abhyāsa (first of  two reduplicated syllables) is replaced with a consonant of the c-series (cU).